jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/logs.md

 |----------------|----------| ------------ |
 | `Path` | `Unsupported_URLs.csv` | extension will always be overridden to `.csv` |

-What you want Cyberdrop-DL to call the unsupported log file.
+Path of the unsupported log file.
 For relative paths, the final path will be `log_folder` / `unsupported_urls`

 Cyberdrop-DL will output links it can't download to this file.